mbakhtar/iste-solar-energy-v1/solarenergy.md

 To stop the ``||Solar Array||`` from scanning for the sunlight, go to ``||fwdMotors:set servo1 off||``.
-This indicates the ``||Solar Array||`` is facing the sun and receiving maximum light
+This indicates the ``||Solar Array||`` is facing the sun and receiving maximum light.
 ```blocks
 let position = -90
 basic.forever(function () {